bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

 |image1|

-In this scenario, regardless of the task that is currently being executed (customer, back office, shipping), the case scope will always be the web shop project, because the business process is started from there.

 We now define an additional project, Acme web shop.
 The new project is dependent on web shop and the intention is to bundle all Acme-specific overrides and adoptions in this project.
 The already existing projects